navneetrajagopal/DSCI-531-Project/README.md

 ```

 `openai` is only needed to run the interactive chatbot.
 The bias sweep imports from `gpt_llm.py` but never makes an API call, so the sweep works without an API key.

+### Reproduce the notebook

+Open `eda_and_modeling/dsci_531_project_v2.ipynb` in Jupyter and run all cells.
+The three CSV datasets sit next to it in the same folder, so no path changes are needed.

 ### Run the chatbot